rsvinicius/ff4j-redis-lettuce-sample/Readme.md

 ## Description

 FF4J usage sample using redis (lettuce) store.
-The toggle can be operated through web console, via api through CLI.
+The toggle can be operated through web console or via api.

 ## Requirements